JunYuHuang/gof-design-patterns/decorator/README.md

 # Decorator

-The decorator pattern uses a wrapper class to extend an (inner) object's power and features.
+The Decorator pattern uses a wrapper class to extend an (inner) object's power and features.

 ## Quick Start